Neko 0.9.99

 are not.=

-operator is not required in type declarations.In order to simplify compliance to the indentation rules the findent tool can be used to enforce these rules by assigning the following options.
+operator are not required in type declarations.In order to simplify compliance to the indentation rules the findent tool can be used to enforce these rules by assigning the following options.
 The documentation of findent